 The Multi-Family TIF Purchase-Rehab Program helps private developers purchase and rehabilitate vacant and/or underutilized buildings within designated Tax Increment Financing (TIF) districts.

-In TIF districts that lack multi-family stock, smaller buildings within a two-block radius may also be grouped together to include six or more units.
+In TIF districts that lack multi-family stock, smaller buildings within a two-block radius may also be grouped together to include five or more units.

 The Department of Housing works in collaboration with Community Investment Corp.
 (CIC) to administer the program.

 (% of TPC*)